rutujapalatkar27/cost_savers/README.md

 8. You can also perform all the above actions by giving -f, --force option wherein it will not ask for confirmation
 $ python3 trial_2.py -r <region> -a <action> -f

+9. Choose whether to assume role or not depending upon your access permission by the flag -assume
+  $ python3 trial_2.py -assume -a list